UGentUI/core/stories/components/storybook-structure-guide.md

 // Additional stories should demonstrate specific use cases, variants, and edge cases
 // (e.g., Disabled, Loading, Error States, Size Variants, etc.) export const Variants: Story = {
+  parameters: {
     // Disable controls for this story because its a predefined state of the component
     controls: { disable: true }
-  },
+  }
 };

 // If the component has events create a story that demonstrates them